petk/php-build-system/docs/evolution.md

 ## 1999

-Support for building external PHP extensions using a PEAR based tool `phpize` was added to PHP.
+Support for building external PHP extensions using a PEAR-based tool `phpize` was added to PHP.

 ## 2002